Stageddat/Discohook-Embed-Extractor/README.md

 # Extract Discohook embed into JSON file
-*This is a simple script what I used for one of my projects, I know that the code can be improved but in my case I don't need it, I hope it helps you :3* <br>
+*This is a simple script what I used for one of my projects, I know this the script can be improved but in my case I don't need it, I hope it helps you :3* <br>
 Get a embed from Discohook into JSON with this simple script.

 ## Features